postdigitalcultures/server_docker/README.md

 All SSL certificates are kept in the directory /etc/letsencrypt which is mirrored as a volume in the Nginx webserver Docker container.

+## Lego

+As of 2024-08-29, all SSL certificates are managed using [Lego](https://go-acme.github.io/lego/).
+This runs Let's Encrypt requests and automates the process of adding DNS records for domain challenges.

+This runs using:
+`docker-compose -f /home/cpc_admin/docker/docker-compose-lego.yml up lego-renew`

+All SSL certificates are now kept in the directory /home/cpc_admin/docker/cert_store which is mirrored as a volume in the Nginx webserver Docker container.

 # Docker